MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 1. Select **Save**.

-   After you assign the Hosted Process licenses to an environment, you can create hosted machines and/or hosted machine group in that environment
+   After you assign the Hosted Process licenses to an environment, you can create hosted machines and/or hosted machine group in that environment.

 ### Assign Process license